chtmp223/course-search/README.md

 # Coursera-Search
 Coursera Search is a system that allows user to perform course search based on titles in Coursera.
 This system will scrape course data from https://www.coursera.org/courses/ and store them in a SQLite database.
 The course data information includes course title, partner, rating, number of ratings, enrollment number, and difficulty level.
 The user can then search for courses by entering a title keyword in the web app, hit the search button and then browse the result.
+A demo of the web app can be found at

 **Environment**